 The recommended length for the final JP is 15-20 pages.
 This may seem short for a full-semester effort, but it is an opportunity to produce a really polished document.
 The more mature your own understanding is of your topic, the better you will be at presenting it in a concise and lucid manner.
 Be ready to go through several drafts to achieve the right level.
 Revise, revise, revise!

-We recommend turning the JP in electronically, as a PDF attachment to an e-mail to the Undergraduate Administrator, with a CC to your adviser and second reader.
-This e-mail must be received by the Undergraduate Administrator by 3:00pm on the date the University sets as the deadline for junior independent work.
+You must turn in the JP electronically, as a PDF in Canvas by 3:00pm.
+This is the date the University sets as the deadline for junior independent work.
+Email a copy to your adviser and second reader.
 The Student Acknowledgment of Original Work must appear on the first page of the JP, and the normal expectation is that the title of the abstract, your name, and your adviser's name also appear on the first page.
 The wording of the Acknowledgment must be as set forth in the current edition of Rights, Rules, and Responsibilities: "This paper represents my own work in accordance with University regulations."
 The Acknowledgment must be signed.
 For electronic submissions, you may electronically sign by typing your name preceded by the notation /s/.
 Signing and submitting electronically indicates your agreement to be bound by University Academic Regulations in regard to this JP.
 If you are not comfortable with an electronic signature, you may instead turn in your JP in hardcopy with a handwritten signature to the Undergraduate Administrator by 3:00pm on the date the University sets as the deadline for junior independent work.
-In this scenario, you must still send an e-mail copy of the JP to the Undergraduate Administrator, your advisor, and your second reader, to be received no later than this same 3:00pm deadline.
+In this scenario, you must still submit an electronic copy of the JP in Canvas.
+Email your advisor, and your second reader, to be received no later than this same 3:00pm deadline.

 The grade for a JP is based on the JP itself as a document, not advisers' impressions of the student.
 In assigning grades, advisers and second readers should address the following questions: